The Bankrate promise

-While companies like Morgan Stanley and Betterment make SRI an option, it is the bread and butter for robo firms like Motif Investing and Swell Investing, the robo platform from Pacific Life Insurance.
+While companies like Morgan Stanley and Betterment make SRI an option, it is the bread and butter for robo firms like EarthFolio, the robo platform from Blue Marble Investments.

 Trying to align your values with your bank may not necessarily involve switching institutions, especially if supporting your local community is important to you.

-Try to figure out what your current bank does; it might very well line up with your values.
+If you bank locally, see what initiatives your bank is invested in; it might very well line up with your values.